DraconDev/azumi/AI_GUIDE_FOR_WRITING_AZUMI.md

 }
 ```

-This ensures your application always uses the matching runtime version for your compiled crate.
+This ensures your application always uses the matching runtime version for your compiled crate, and prevents duplicate injections.

 ---